-A process that involves a structured assessment, evaluation and documentation as well as a recognition of knowledge and expertise a person possesses regardless of how they have been acquired (Education Act (2010:800) (only available in Swedish).
-Not an official translation).
+A process involving a structured assessment, evaluation and documentation as well as approval of a person’s knowledge and expertise regardless of it was acquired (Swedish Higher Education Act).

 The ability to use knowledge and skills in order to carry out tasks and solve problems.

-Expertise that an established organisation, e.g. an education organisation, public authority or business have assessed and documented in formal conditions through grades, certificates, ID, etc.
+Expertise that an established organisation such as an educational institution, public authority or business have assessed and documented in formal conditions through grades, certificates, ID, etc.

-The gathered, actual expertise that an individual has regardless of how, when or where it developed.
+The combined, actual expertise that an individual has regardless of how, when or where it developed.
 Formal proof is not required.
-This may be experience and knowledge acquired from e.g. professional careers, staff training, association activities and parenthood.
+This may be experience and knowledge acquired from professional careers, staff training, association activities and parenthood.
 The learning can be formal, informal and non-formal.

 Intentional and organised learning not regulated by laws, ordinances or regulations.
-Non-formal learning is e.g. study circles, labour market training and staff training.
-In such cases, quality assurance varies.
+Types of non-formal learning include study circles, labour market training and staff training.
+Quality assurance procedures for non-formal learning vary.